Nick Christiani

-Nicholas John Christiani (born July 17, 1987) is an American former Major League Baseball (MLB) pitcher who played for the Cincinnati Reds in 2013 and 2014.
+Nicholas John Christiani (born July 17, 1987) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds in 2013 and 2014.

 Amateur career

 Christiani is originally from Linden, New Jersey and attended Seton Hall Prep before moving onto Vanderbilt University where he would play for the Commodores.
 In 2007, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League, and returned to the league in 2008 to play for the Brewster Whitecaps.